How Marjorie Taylor Greene built a successful career. Explore key moments that defined the journey.

 In May 2023, Greene claimed that lax security at the Mexico–United States border contributed to the opioid epidemic in the United States.

-On June 22, 2023, Marjorie Taylor Greene and Congresswoman Elise Stefanik introduced resolutions to expunge both of Donald Trump's impeachments.
+On June 22, 2023, Marjorie Taylor Greene and Congresswoman Elise Stefanik introduced resolutions to expunge both of Trump's impeachments.

 In October 2023, Greene sponsored a resolution to censure Democratic U.S. representative Rashida Tlaib for alleged "antisemitic activity" and "sympathizing" with Hamas.